Xilinx/xup_compute_acceleration/docs/report_issues.md

 - Section in lab or page you found the issue

 - How you are running the tutorial?
-Cloud (AWS, Nimbix) or on-premises
+Cloud (AWS) or on-premises

 - Screenshots or code snippets if appropriate
     - Check how to [create and highlight code](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks)